InternPulse/agricon-dotnet-backend/README.md

-# POS Padi Express Backend
+# Agricon Backend

-A robust backend service for managing POS operations, built with Node.js, TypeScript, and Prisma.
+A secure and scalable backend service built with ASP.NET Core for handling payments and transactions in the Agricon ecosystem.

 ## 🚀 Project Overview

-POS Padi Express provides a secure and scalable API for handling core features related to transactions, disputes, and notifications within a POS (Point of Sale) ecosystem.
+Agricon backend provides RESTful APIs for Payment initialization and verification, Transaction management (CRUD, status update) and Webhook event handling (e.g., Paystack)

 ### Key features include:
 - Transaction creation, listing, and per-agent analytics